pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/glob-pattern.md

 | `/*/*`| Pachyderm processes **each filesystem object in each subdirectory as a separate datum**.|
 | `/**` | Pachyderm processes **each filesystem object in all directories and subdirectories as a separate datum**.|

+TODO: I would just say subset of the files / directories.
 Glob patterns also let you take only a particular directory or subset of directories as an input instead of the whole repo.
 We will elaborate on this more in the following example.